conda/conda/docs/source/get-started/download.rst

 * MD5:  ``md5sum path/to/filename.ext``
 * SHA1: ``sha1sum path/to/filename.ext``

-Note: replace md5sum or sha1sum with the actual sum.
+NOTE: replace md5sum or sha1sum with the actual sum.

-Note: replace the path/to/filename.ext with the actual path, filename and extension.
+NOTE: replace the path/to/filename.ext with the actual path, filename and extension.

 **OS X users:**

 * MD5: ``md5 path/to/filename.ext``
 * SHA1: ``sha1 path/to/filename.ext``

-Note: replace md5sum or sha1sum with the actual sum.
+NOTE: replace md5sum or sha1sum with the actual sum.

-Note: replace the path/to/filename.ext with the actual path, filename and extension.
+NOTE: replace the path/to/filename.ext with the actual path, filename and extension.

 **Windows users:**